-The purpose of this seminar is to develop a more in-depth understanding of theory and research related to the study of leadership.
+This seminar develops a more in-depth understanding of theory and research related to the study of leadership.
 Although there will be a brief review of traditional theories from traditional approaches (trait, behavioral, etc.) through contemporary approaches (situational, transformational, symbolic, etc.), the focus of this class is on "cutting-edge" ideas.
 Students are strongly encouraged to explore nontraditional approaches to thinking about how leadership can be conceptualized, explored, and understood, as well as how to relate their ideas to current models.
 Emphasis will be given to student-initiated exploration of themes, which underlie leadership.
 NOTE: Cannot receive credit for ELPA 6450 and PMPR 7102.